Madrid Protocol US Trademark Office Action: How to Respond – Section 66(a)

 What is the cost of responding to a non-substantive Office Action for a Madrid trademark application?

-Identification of goods and services
+Identification of Goods and Services

-Madrid applications that originate outside the US tend to have long lists of goods and/or services.
-This common occurrence may be due to the fact that many Madrid countries other than the US do not require the applicant to use the mark on each product or service.
 If a Madrid Protocol application contains a high number of items, then there is a good probability that the US trademark examining attorney will require modifications to the identification of goods/services to conform to USPTO trademark standards.
 Keep in mind that the scope of the amended goods and services may not be broader than the scope of the original identification.

-Description of Mark
+Description of the Mark

-If the Madrid application covers a design mark (i.e., not a word mark in typed standard character format), then the USPTO requires an accurate and complete description of the mark that specifies any design elements, graphic images, colors, shapes and wording [see TMEP Section 808].
-In most cases, the USPTO examining attorney will propose a satisfactory description of the mark in the Office Action which the applicant can simply adopt in a response.
+In most cases, the USPTO trademark examining attorney will propose a satisfactory description of the mark in the Office Action which the applicant can simply adopt in a response.

-Type of entity of foreign applicant
+Type of Entity of Foreign Applicant

 Sometimes, the nature of the foreign entity is unclear.
 This is a simple fix where the applicant will clarify the type of entity (e.g., corporation).

-Explanation of mark’s significance
+Explanation of Mark’s Significance

 It is not uncommon for Madrid trademark applications to contain foreign words or wording that sounds like a foreign language.
 In many cases, the Office Action may inquire as to whether the mark has any meaning in a foreign language.
 If an explanation is required, the applicant’s response must provide an English translation or indicate that the wording has no meaning in a foreign language.